 Entrances to the town have been signed proclaiming the Borough as “The Birthplace of the American Conservation Movement.”

 Over 400 sites and structures in Milford Borough have been listed on the National Register of Historic Places and a historic plaque has been installed on about 200 of these buildings and homes.

-The Trust recognizes the work done by others in support of our goal of beautifying our County Seat – especially the work of the Milford Garden Club, Milford Street Tree Commission, Milford Borough, and property and business owners.
+The Trust recognizes the work done by others in support of our goal of beautifying our County Seat – especially the work of the Milford Enhancement Committee, Milford Garden Club, Milford Street Tree Commission, Milford Borough, and property and business owners.